chandran1994/End-to-End-Sales-Analytics-in-Python/README.md

 ## Business Value

-This project demonstrates how sales analytics can be used to transform transactional data into actionable business insights.
+This project demonstrates how sales analytics can be used to transform transactional data into actionable business insights